-An associate degree or its equivalent from a recognized college or university preferably with a major in computer applications and office technology (CAOT), business administration, or a related field AND five years of full-time, paid experience providing administrative assistance to an executive or administrator.
+A bachelor’s degree or its equivalent from a recognized college or university preferably with a major in business administration, communications, or a related field AND five years of full-time, paid experience providing administrative assistance to an executive or administrator.
 Qualifying experience must have also included use of computer software such as word processing and spreadsheet.
-Two years of additional qualifying experience may be substituted for the degree requirement.

 Our class specification generally describes the duties, responsibilities, and requirements characteristic of the position(s) within this job class.
 The duties, responsibilities, and requirements of a particular position within this class may vary from the duties of other positions within the class.

 In accordance with the Americans with Disabilities Act (ADA), the Los Angeles Community College District provides reasonable accommodation to qualified individuals with covered disabilities on a case-by-case basis throughout the application, examination, and hiring processes and throughout employment.
 If an individual is in doubt about his or her ability to perform the duties and responsibilities of a position or possession of any other requirement noted in a class specification or job announcement, he or she should always apply for a position and request reasonable accommodation at the appropriate time.